lvh/txievery/README.rst

 txievery (pronounced "thievery") is a library for dealing with Paypal_ using Twisted_.

-The first target for txievery will be the `Express Checkout API`_.
+The first target for txievery will be the `Express Checkout`_ API.
+This includes `Express Checkout for Digital Goods`_.

 txievery only supports the `NVP API`_ (not the `SOAP API`_), and only supports the `certificate authentication`_ method (not the signature method).
 Patches